raamana/neuropredict/docs/faq.rst

     * Aiming to interface directly with the outputs of various neuroimaging tools
     * **although the user could input arbitrary set of features (neuroimaging, astronomy, nutrition, phrama or otherwise).**

-* *What is your classification system?*
+* *What is your default classification system?*

-    * Predictive analysis is performed with Random Forest classifier (using scikit-learn's implementation)
+    * Predictive analysis [by default] is performed with Random Forest classifier (using scikit-learn's implementation), after some basic preprocessing comprising of [robust scaling](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.RobustScaler.html) and [removal of low-variance features](http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.VarianceThreshold.html)
     * Model selection (grid search of optimal hyper parameters) is performed in an inner cross-validation.

+* *Can I use a different classifier? *
+    * Yes.
+User will have the ability to choose among various techniques offered by scikit-learn [already] and similar toolboxes [to be added].

-* *Why random forests?*
+* *Why did you pick random forests to be the default classifier?*

     * Because they have consistently demonstrated top performance across multiple domains: